CODEJIN/HierSpeech/README.md

     * By this change, positional encoding is removed.
 * Discriminator
     * According to the advice of the paper [author](https://github.com/sh-lee-prml), **scale discriminator** and **multi stft discriminator** were applied as discriminators.
+    * To prevent discriminator win, the gradient penalty is applied by R1 regularization.
 * One of mel or spectrogram is can be selected as a feature type.

 # Supported dataset